mnemnk/mnemnk.github.io/src/routes/+page.md

 features:
   - title: Automatic Activity Recording
     description:
-      Mnemnk's distinctive feature lies in the combination of lifelogging and a multi-agent system.
+      The primary feature of Mnemnk is the combination of lifelogging and a multi-agent system.
-      Lifelogging is a technology that automatically records daily activities so they can be reviewed later.
-      Mnemnk automatically collects and chronologically organizes application usage history, browser browsing history, screen captures, and more.
+      It automatically collects and chronologically organizes application usage history, browser browsing history, screen captures, and more.
+      This allows users to review their activities later.
     icon:
       type: iconify
       collection: streamline-emojis
       name: floppy-disk
   - title: Privacy-Focused
     description:
-      While many modern AI assistants operate on a cloud basis and need to send user data to external servers, Mnemnk takes a different approach.
-      All information collected by Mnemnk is stored locally and processed by locally operating agents.
+      While many modern AI assistants operate on a cloud basis and need to send user data to external servers, Mnemnk stores all information locally and processes it with locally operating agents.
       Data will not be sent externally unless the user explicitly uses agents that transmit information externally.
     icon:
       type: iconify